sethforprivacy/sethforprivacy.com/content/posts/why-i-wont-recommend-grapheneos.md

       - Free
       - Accept Monero for donations
   - Cons
-      - Unstable leadership
-      - Personally harassed me
-      - Long record of harassment and brigading of Copperhead users
+      - Long record of harassment and brigading of Copperhead users (including myself, as I will detail in this post) by community members
+        - *Note: I cannot prove that this is not a few rogue members of the community and is representative of the GrapheneOS community as a whole, but this type of behavior has been exhibited in almost all interactions I have had with GrapheneOS community members.
+Hopefully this is merely rogue actors and not indicative of the whole community or project, but that is not the conclusion I have come to based on my own personal experience and evidence I have seen.*

 - ## CalyxOS
     _(have not used personally)_